Dr Nick Coupe

 Overview

 Dr Coupe has considerable experience in chemotherapy, targeted therapies and in particular, immunotherapies for the treatment of lung cancer and melanoma.
+He engages well with colleagues both within his trust and other sites and involves others where necessary to discuss difficult and challenging cases.

 Current position(s)